Congrats, we serve your area!

-There seem to be a plethora of misnomers floating around regarding the level of scrutiny bottled water faces from the Food and Drug Administration.
+There are a plethora of misnomers regarding the level of scrutiny bottled water faces from the Food and Drug Administration.
 Specifically, alarmists tend to enjoy leading others to believe that bottled water is not regulated by the agency at all or as well as tap water.

 When in fact, it is quite the opposite, bottled water is regulated by the FDA, tap water is not.
 Tap water is actually regulated by the Environmental Protection Act (EPA).